Planning and the strategic road network in England

 - is likely to result in an adverse impact on the safety of, or queuing, on the strategic road network (SRN)

-- is likely to prejudice the improvement or construction of the SRN
+- is likely to prejudice the improvement, construction or maintenance of the SRN

 - consists of or includes the construction, formation or laying out of access to or from the SRN